Ohio Paycheck Calculator 2026 โ Estimate Your Take-Home Pay

 Ohio State Income Tax Brackets (2026)

-Ohio uses a low progressive income tax system.
-This makes the Ohio income tax calculator logic favorable for many earners.
+Ohio uses a progressive income tax system.
+This makes the Ohio income tax calculator logic favorable for lower earners, as the first portion of income is untaxed at the state level.

 | Taxable Income Range | Tax Rate |